 The black fabric that surrounds the pipe is placed on the outside of the couplings and offset adapters, never under.
 Once the fittings have been assembled with the pipe, pull the fabric towards the fitting.
 The fabric does not have to overlap the fitting and a few uncovered perforations in the pipe will not cause the pipe to fill with sand.
 The pipe may stretch like an accordion in warm weather.
 Pipe can be pushed back to its original length if desired.

 Use System Sand to Hold the Pipe in Place

 Offset Adapters Should be Installed with the Raised Connection Holes at 12 O’clock.

 The offset adapter should be positioned so the raised connection hole is in the 12 o’clock position.
 If a bottom drain is used a double offset adapter will be used and the raised connection hole is in the 12 o’clock position while the bottom drain whole is in the 6 o’clock position.

 The Raised Connection is Installed Level with the Top of the AES or Enviro-Septic® Pipe

-- Review the design plan and our design and installation manual.
-If there are any questions, call the designer .
+- Review the design plan which can be located using the Interactive Map by clicking on the appropriate state and then on Approvals and Forms.
+If there are any questions, call the designer.